 37% of the products we validated with customers were either fundamentally flawed or completely off base.
 As often as not, this was not a surprise to our client; sometimes they had retained us just to confirm their suspicions.

-At the time Buildsoft approached us, they were the leading supplier of back office software to homebuilders.
-More than 3000 small and mid-sized homebuilders used Buildsoft to handle their orders, payables, receivables, and other management tasks.
+Buildsoft was the leading supplier of back office software to homebuilders.
+Thousands of small and mid-sized homebuilders used Buildsoft to handle orders, payables, receivables and other tasks.

-Buildsoft had developed an ambitious plan to exploit this strong position.
-Together with national retailer Lowe’s Home Improvement, Buildsoft was preparing to launch BuildNet, an online purchasing network.
+Together with Lowe’s Home Improvement, Buildsoft was preparing to launch BuildNet, an online purchasing network.
 BuildNet would allow builders to place orders online, receive volume discounts and schedule deliveries all from within the Buildsoft environment they were already using.

 One of the first questions we hear from startups is, “What CRM should we use?”
 Nobody wants to start selling without having a system in place to track, cultivate and communicate with customers.